Disney Releases Awesome Merchandise For Epcot Food & Wine Festival With Lots Of Figment And New Dooneys

-One of the greatest times of the year is quickly approaching at Walt Disney World as the Epcot International Food & Wine Festival is about to start for its 22nd run.
-On Aug.
-31, 2017, the start of 75 days of food, wine, presentations, and more will start at Epcot, and guests are going to have the chance to try dishes from around the world.
-Now, Disney has released sneak peeks at the merchandise for the fest and there is plenty of Figment to go around.
+One of the greatest times of the year is quickly approaching at Walt Disney World: The Epcot International Food & Wine Festival is about to start for its 22nd run.
+On August 31, 2017, the start of 75 days of food, wine, presentations, and more will start at Epcot, and guests are going to have the chance to try dishes from around the world.
+Now, Disney has released sneak peeks at the merchandise for the fest, and there is plenty of Figment to go around.

-This will truly be the longest ever Food & Wine Festival at Epcot as it will run for a record 75 days with it beginning on Aug.
-31 and going through Nov.
-13. In honor of that number, the Disney merchandise team took it upon themselves to develop as much as possible and that is why there are more than 75 new items to celebrate.
+This will truly be the longest ever Food & Wine Festival at Epcot, as it will run for a record 75 days beginning on August 31 and going through November 13.
+In honor of that number, the Disney merchandise team took it upon themselves to develop as much as possible, and that is why there are more than 75 new items to celebrate.

 The best thing is that there is a lot of Figment to be had.